HewlettPackard/ratekeeper-neutron-ml2-plugin/devstack/README.md

-## devstack-plugin for integration of HPE Ratekeeper with OpenStack Neutron
+## devstack-plugin for integration of Ratekeeper with OpenStack Neutron

-This devstack external plugin installs the HPE plugin library to enable the HPE Ratekeeper ML2 mechanism driver  for OpenStack Neutron.
+This devstack external plugin installs the HPE plugin library to enable the Ratekeeper ML2 mechanism driver for OpenStack Neutron.

 ## Enabling in Devstack